Meetings

 Participants agreed the architecture should support wallets but must also function without them.
 Steven stressed the need for a scalable approach that accommodates varying levels of digital readiness among trading parties.

 The discussion emphasized enabling easy document exchange—similar to how passports function—without requiring universal digital capability.
-The meeting concluded with encouragement to continue discussion via GitHub tickets and share insights or “lightbulb moments” about the proposed exchange model.
+The meeting concluded with encouragement to continue discussion via GitLab tickets and share insights or “lightbulb moments” about the proposed exchange model.

 27 Jan 2026